shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 -   **Heritage Conservation:** Collaboration with experienced architects and engineers specializing in heritage construction ensures authenticity and compliance with preservation guidelines.

--   **Community Engagement:** Transparent communication, open public forums, and addressing individual concerns will be key to gaining community buy-in.
+-   **Community Involvement:** Transparent communication, open public forums, and addressing individual concerns will be key to gaining community buy-in.

 -   **Long-Term Sustainability:** Expanding the program to new houses, attracting tourism-related businesses as investors, and establishing a dedicated project management structure will ensure long-term viability.